MarkoSokser/Inform7-Jigsaw-game/story.md

 Every turn when Ceiling-descending is true:
 	decrease Turns-remaining by 1;
 	if Turns-remaining is 0:
-		play the sound of DeathCrush;
 		say "[paragraph break]The ceiling comes down with terrible finality.";
 		say "There is no escape.";
 		say "[paragraph break]Everything goes black.";
-		end the story;
+		play the sound of DeathCrush;
+		now Death-countdown is 2;
+		now Death-type is "ceiling";
 	otherwise:
 		say "The ceiling grinds lower, showering you with dust and fragments of concrete.".